 Alcohol Consumption Rates Among Millennials

 A report done by a nonprofit wine council indicated that millennials drank almost half of all wine in the U.S. The report asserted that millennials drank up to 3.1 glasses of wine in every sitting.
-Women were also reported to be drinking more wine as they represented two-thirds of the high alcohol consuming group below 30 years.
-Millenials, who are between the ages of 21 and 38, consumed about 160 million cases of wine in 2015 (Atkin & Thach, 2012).
+Women were also reported to be drinking more wine as they represented two-thirds of the high alcohol-consuming group below 30 years.
+Millennials, who are between the ages of 21 and 38, consumed about 160 million cases of wine in 2015 (Atkin & Thach, 2012).
 This data gives an average figure of two cases per millennial.
-Not surprising, half of the millennials reported having shared their wine drinking on Facebook.
+Not surprisingly, half of the millennials reported having shared their wine drinking on Facebook.

 By studying the drinking behaviors and habits of millennials, the alcohol industry can capitalize on profit opportunities (Atkin & Thach, 2012).
 When choosing the next happy hour spot or after work beer, millennials look for specific characteristics before settling on one drinking establishment.
 They would seek an establishment that has well-informed bartenders, drink specials, and drink exclusives.
 Alcoholic brands are taking advantage of these shifting drinking behaviors and a high drinking affinity in social events to create higher valued brands.